 When the students have a rough draft on scratch paper I give them a sheet of construction paper.
 Each group’s color corresponds with their kitchen to help emphasize the color coding.

 I’m always right- The students have better versions than me.
-And their posters add bright color to my kitchens!I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+And their posters add bright color to my kitchens!Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.